I used to think that spiritual healing meant getting rid of things I didn’t want. I now understand that it’s so much more.

 This is what is meant in metaphysics by the statement that “it’s all mental.”
 That doesn’t mean that the brain is doing something.
 It’s that our perceptions of the world around us are shaped by our beliefs, concepts, opinions, and the assumptions we make about whatever is happening in the world around us.

 The world we walk through is really a world of our objectified thoughts, and is perceived subjectively.
-This is what is meant in metaphysical circles by the phrase “thoughts are things” and “you create your own reality.”
+AKA “thoughts are things” and “you create your own reality.”

 You are the only authority in your experience of Life.
 There is no one and no thing “out there” to exert power over your experience.

 Therefore, you can only ever be a “victim” of your own limited thinking.
 Once this is recognized, acknowledged, and lived, it is the only source of freedom in your experience of Life.